Raised Bed Gardening Tips

-But there’s another picture being painted of how a farm or garden plot can look, and it doesn’t always involve digging into the ground or crouching over soil.
+But there’s another picture being painted of how farm or garden work can look, and it doesn’t always involve digging into the ground or crouching over soil.

-The Internet will tell you that raised garden beds are a recent trend.
-The Internet won’t be wrong.
-As popular as they’ve become, however, raised bed gardening is a technique that’s been used around the world for centuries.
+As popular as raised garden beds become, raised bed gardening is a technique that’s been used around the world for centuries.

 One of the reasons it’s so popular is that there are so many ways to do it.